 Many state legislatures have enacted legislation to afford senior citizens, veterans, and active duty military members special hunting and fishing opportunities and discounted fees as a means of maintaining hunter numbers, as well as to reward them for their service to the country and commitment to conservation.
 However, states should be cautioned to work with their respective state fish and wildlife agency when considering such legislation, as license revenue is a key component of the agencies’ yearly operating budget.

 In many state legislatures across the country, legislation has been enacted to create opportunities for our nation’s senior citizens, as well as for veterans and active duty military members, to hunt and/or fish at a discounted cost.
-The purpose of creating senior privileges is to maintain senior hunter and angler numbers and reward senior sportsmen and women for their years of commitment to conservation.
-In addition, many states allow those who are currently serving on active military duty or on leave from active duty to obtain hunting and fishing licenses for free.
-Other states give active duty military members stationed in that state the ability to purchase licenses as residents of the state in which they are either stationed or traveling to, even though they claim residency elsewhere.
-This regulation can also spare them the necessity of obtaining a hunter’s education certification in that state, allowing them to participate in the time-honored traditions of hunting and fishing despite the time constraints associated with employment in our nation’s armed forces.
+The purpose of creating senior privileges is to maintain senior hunter and angler participation and reward these senior sportsmen and women for their years of commitment to conservation.
+In addition, many states allow those who are currently serving active duty military or are on leave from active duty to obtain hunting and fishing licenses for free.
+Other states give active duty military members who are stationed in that state the ability to purchase licenses as residents of the state in which they are either stationed or traveling to, even where they claim residency elsewhere.
+This can also spare them the necessity of obtaining a hunter’s education certification in that state, allowing them to participate in the time-honored traditions of hunting and fishing, despite the time constraints associated with employment in our nation’s armed forces.
 Nearly every state with an active hunting and fishing community entitles disabled veterans to heavily discounted licenses for both fishing and hunting.

 Points of Interest